Mark Herrier

 Mark Herrier (born October 6, 1954) is an American actor and film director, best known for his role as Billy in the 1980s teen trilogy Porky's.
-He graduated from Lompoc High School in 1972.

 He has also appeared on M*A*S*H, Freddy's Nightmares, Paradise, Murder, She Wrote, The Practice, and Gideon's Crossing.
-In 2013, he was expected to star in the film Daddies' Girls, with much of the Porky's original cast, but the film was never made.
+In 2013, he was expected to star in the film Daddies' Girls, with much of the Porky's original cast.